 Hi, I'm Luke.

-I'm in my third year of computer science at the University of Waterloo.
+I'm in my fourth year of computer science at the University of Waterloo.

 Snowflake Computing - Software Developer

 - Wrote high-performance C++ for the Snowflake SQL execution engine

 - Implemented optimizations resulting in a 13% improvement in an industry standard benchmark

 - Built new SQL features compliant with the SQL standard

 - Ported the OMR JIT compiler to OS X

 - Designed and implemented a framework to test compiler optimizations

 - Participated in the OMR open source community